-In general there are 2 different ways in which a medical professional can fail to properly diagnose a patient with cancer.
-Failure to properly read/perform diagnostic tests or failure to recognize the signs of cancer, and therefore not give the patient the appropriate test in the first place.
-Cancerous tumors are still missed by doctors despite the use of colonoscopies, mammograms, blood tests and MRIs.
+In general, there are two different ways in which a medical professional can fail to properly diagnose a patient with cancer.
+Failure to properly read/perform diagnostic tests or failure to recognize the signs of cancer and therefore, not give the patient the appropriate test in the first place.
+Cancerous tumors are still missed by doctors despite the use of colonoscopies, mammograms, blood tests, and MRIs.
 When cancer is misdiagnosed, the chance to treat it at an early stage is wasted.
 When such delay happens, the patient’s prognosis and odds for a successful treatment are reduced significantly.
 Instead, the patient must undergo a more rigorous course of treatment with a lower likelihood of eradicating the cancer.
 When cancer is misdiagnosed, it is likely a case of medical malpractice.
-If so, our team of Philadelphia cancer misdiagnosis lawyers have the experience necessary to pursue a negligence lawsuit on your behalf.
+If so, a Philadelphia cancer misdiagnosis attorney at Rosenbaum & Associates can help you pursue a medical negligence lawsuit and secure fair compensation.

 There are numerous types of cancer misdiagnosis cases as this disease can affect any organ in the body as well as cancer of the blood (leukemia) or bones.
 Each cancer has a different treatment and prognosis depending the type and stage.
 Below are details on some of the more common forms of cancer and the potential for misdiagnosis.

 Breast Cancer Misdiagnosis

 If breast cancer is detected early, it can usually be treated successfully.
 However, breast cancer is frequently unnoticed by doctors and radiologists.
 Here are three of the more common types of breast cancer misdiagnosis:

 - Failing to biopsy a detected mass in the breast